Are you frustrated by stunted tomato plants? If so, you are probably wondering why they are so small, and what you can do about it.

 This can happen even if you give the plant enough water.
-If this goes on long enough, you will start to see stunted growth.
+If this goes on long enough, you will start to see slow and stunted growth.

 Tomato plants need consistent watering to avoid problems such as blossom end rot.
 An inconsistent watering schedule (too much or too little) can also cause stunted growth.

-When you water tomato plants too much, the soil remains wet for too long.
+When you water tomato plants too much or too often, the soil remains wet for too long.
 When this happens, the roots stay wet and cannot get enough air.